VirtualPlantLab/VPLTutorials/Context/Context.md

 # Context sensitive rules

-Alejandro Morales Sierra Centre for Crop Systems Analysis - Wageningen University
+Alejandro Morales - May 2023

 This examples goes back to a very simple situation: a linear sequence of 3 cells.
 The point of this example is to introduce relational growth rules and